 Pomona was growing northward and the church felt the need for a larger building—they had 300 members.
 The site at the corner of Holt and Garey was purchased even though some felt it was “out in the country,” being surrounded by a blackberry patch.
 The bell from the previous building was used in one of the two bell towers.
 The cornerstone contains a Bible, a list of the 300 members, pictures, and a copy of the Progress Bulletin newspaper.
 At the completion of construction, church members gathered at Fourth and Park to move to 601 N. Garey Ave.
 They reportedly marched and sang “Onward, Christian Soldiers” to the new location.
 In February 2005 this building was torn down.

-For over 145 years, Pomona First Baptist Church has been faithful to God’s calling that began so many years ago.
+For over 145 years, Purpose Church has been faithful to God’s calling that began so many years ago.
 We have become a regional church that has impacted thousands of lives in the name of Jesus Christ.
 By God’s grace, since, 1992, our Sunday morning attendance has increased to over 3,000.
 For countless generations, we have kept our vision focused on our mission and we believe our most effective days are still ahead of us.